Meet the F1B Goldendoodle

 F1B Goldendoodle coat colors

-Based on the variety of coat colors of the Poodle (black, white, cream, apricot, to name a few), the F1B Goldendoodle can sport a rainbow of colors.
-Plus, the Golden Retriever brings three shades to the mix…golden, light golden, and dark golden.
-So a Goldendoodle’s coat color may be:
+Based on the variety of coat colors of the Poodle (black, white, cream, apricot, to name a few) and the range of shades of golden the Golden Retriever heritage brings to the mix (golden, light golden, and dark golden), the F1B Goldendoodle can sport a rainbow of colors.
+An F1B Goldendoodle’s coat color may be:

-From my experience as a Goldendoodle mom, an aunt to two Goldendoodles, and a member of Goldendoodle communities, Goldendoodles are quick to learn, energetic, and ready to please.
+Many Goldendoodles are quick to learn, energetic, and ready to please.
 They require energy burns and mental stimulation.
-(It makes sense since the parent breeds are both smart and active.)
+(It makes sense since both of the parent breeds are smart and active.)
 They need attention and like to be part of the pack.
 Goldendoodles are eager to fit in with the entire family and adapt to life with you.
 They are often recommended for families and make wonderful companions.

 However, they are not some sort of wonder dog, either.
-Like all dogs, if they don’t get enough mental stimulation or physical activity, they may get destructive.
-Also, they are social dogs and may show anxiety or boredom if left alone for long periods of time.
+Like all dogs, if they don’t get enough mental stimulation or physical activity, they may find their own outlets for their excess energy (i.e. stick chewing, digging).
+Also, Goldendoodles are social dogs and may show anxiety or boredom if left alone for long periods of time.
 As puppies, they may be pushy or mouthy (want to chew on everything) or zoomy.

-However, with proper care, socialization, love, attention, training, and exercise, an F1B Goldendoodle is more than you could ever imagine.
-She’ll be your…
+However, with proper care, socialization, love, attention, training, and exercise, an F1B Goldendoodle is more love than you could ever imagine.
+She’ll be your F1B, which in my book stands for…

 Did you enjoy this article?
 Join the happy pack!